saattrupdan/naturalselection/README.md

 ### Step 2: Compute fitness values

 This happens in the `update_fitness` function which is called by the `evolve` function.
-These computations will by default be computed in parallel when dealing with neural networks, and serialised otherwise.
+These computations will by default be computed in parallel when dealing with neural networks and serialised otherwise, as the benefits are only reaped when fitness computations take up a significant part of the algorithm (in the examples above not concerning neural networks we would actually slow down the algorithm non-trivially by introducing parallelism).

 ### Steps 3 & 4: Selecting elite pool and breeding pool

 These two pools are selected in exactly the same way, using the `sample` function.
 They only differ in the amount of organisms sampled, where the default `elitism_rate` is 5% and `breeding_rate` is 80%.
 In the pool selection it chooses the population based on the distribution with density function the fitness value divided by the sum of all fitness values of the population.
 This means that the higher fitness score an organism has, the more likely it is for it to be chosen to be a part of the pool.
-The precise implementation of this follows the algorithm specified on this [Wikipedia page](https://en.wikipedia.org/wiki/Selection_(genetic_algorithm)).
+The precise implementation of this is based on the algorithm specified on this [Wikipedia page](https://en.wikipedia.org/wiki/Selection_(genetic_algorithm)).

 ### Step 5: Breeding

-In this implementation the parent organisms are chosen uniformly at random.
+In this implementation the parent organisms are chosen uniformly at random from the breeding pool.
 When determining the value of the child's genome we apply the "single-point crossover" method, where we choose an index uniformly at random among the attributes, and the child will then inherit all attributes to the left of this index from one parent and the attributes to the right of this index from the other parent.See more on [this Wikipedia page](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)).

 ### Step 6: Selection of mutation pool